Meorge/sneaksters-testing/README.md

 Sneaksters is a game about using teamwork to steal treasure!
 Players must take up one of two jobs - the Eyes and the Thieves.
 The Thieves' objective is to sneak though a labyrinth and collect Gemstones, but they don't have any idea what the layout of the map is.
 The Eyes, on the other hand, have an overhead view of the whole area, but no direct control over the Thieves' movements.
 The two groups must communicate in order to escape without getting busted.

-## Download the Alpha
+## Download the Pre-Alpha
 You can find the latest builds of Sneaksters at https://github.com/Meorge/sneaksters-testing/releases.

-Note: Sneaksters is currently in alpha.
+Note: Sneaksters is currently in **pre-alpha**.
 There's likely to be a lot of bugs and issues, some of which may be game-breaking (although they should NOT pose any threat to your computer).

 ## Report Bugs and Suggestions